 - Renard from The World Is Not Enough is a notorious international terrorist, while Elektra King was an oil heiress, until she killed her father for revenge and to get rid of the "heiress" part.

-- Die Another Day has Gustave Graves, a millionare jeweller who secret trades in conflict diamonds, passing them off as from a diamond mine in iceland.
+- Die Another Day has Gustave Graves, a millionaire jeweller who secretly trades in conflict diamonds, passing them off as from a diamond mine in Iceland.
 He's actually corrupt North Korean colonel General Moon.

-- The various members of Quantum, from Casino Royale and Quantum of Solace, count where SPECTRE agents do not, as they seem to be an organization of equals.
-Aside from phony green activist Dominic Greene their leadership includes a former Russian minister turned billionare mine owner; a former Mossad agent turned telecom bigwig; and an advisor to the British Prime Minister.
+- The various members of Quantum, from Casino Royale (2006) and Quantum of Solace, count where SPECTRE agents do not, as they seem to be an organization of equals.
+Aside from Mr. White, phony green activist Dominic Greene and terrorist banker Le Chiffre, their leadership includes a CIA agent, a former Russian minister turned billionaire mine owner, a former Mossad agent turned telecom bigwig, and an advisor to the British Prime Minister.
+In Spectre, it's revealed that Quantum is actually a faction of SPECTRE.

 - Another of the best-known examples: Emperor Palpatine of the Star Wars trilogies.